weaveworks-guides/weave-net-legacy/spring-boot-weave-microservices/README.md

 weave-microservice-01     running (virtualbox)
 ~~~

-The IP Addresses used for the VMs are as follows:
+The IP Addresses used for the two VMs are:

 weave-microservice-01: 172.17.8.102